Coughing and Spitting Assaults

 - "A teenager has been charged with assault after allegedly spitting at a police officer and claiming to have Covid-19"

-This adds to the stress, anxiety, perhaps impact on the worker's family life.
+This adds to the stress, anxiety, perhaps impact on the worker's family life after coughing or spitting assaults.
 It often takes a a protracted amount of time before the person would be declared physically safe from the assault, causing even more worry and anxiety in the process.

-This video below shows the emotional realisation - and shock - from an assault that has almost no immediate physical result or pain at all, but which has the potential to cause serious illness or worse.
+This video below shows the emotional realisation - and shock - from a spitting assault that has almost no immediate physical result or pain at all, but which has the potential to cause serious illness or worse.

-Coughing is a new assault behaviour with potentially serious consequences
+Coughing or spitting assaults with potentially serious consequences

 Although spitting has been an issue for a long, long time – particularly as "the assault of last resort" for many who are already being restrained, the emergence of coughing as an assault behaviour is now a realistic and forseeable risk for those who have to deal with occupational violence.